 The best theatres in Italy

-There are various beautiful opera houses and theatres in Italy.
+There are various beautiful and famous opera houses and theatres in Italy.
 We just want to suggest the unmissable ones.
 That places you should see at least once in your life.
 Especially if you are an Opera-lover.

 Teatro La Scala – Milan